EBiSC/ebisc_deployment/docs/ansible.md

     ansible-playbook --limit=ims_staging ims-restore.yml

-The above command works because IMS regularly backs up to S3 but ims_staging does ever do backups.
+The above command works because IMS regularly backs up to S3 but ims_staging doesn't ever do backups.
 So doing a restore on ims_staging will pull backups from IMS production.

 This playbook does two things: